Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 Timing

-- Preparation Time: 15 minutes (30% faster than traditional recipes that require homemade sauce)
+- Preparation Time: 15 minutes (30% faster than most regular recipes that ask for homemade sauce)

 - Cooking Time: 35 minutes